-Cameron Nichols will be entering his second season on the bench for the Cardinals in the 2017-18 season after helping lead the team to 17 victories in the 2016-17 campaign.
-Saginaw Valley made school history last season, marking the first time that the team has had three consecutive seasons with at least 17 wins.
+Cameron Nichols will be entering his third season on the bench for the Cardinals in the 2018-19 season after helping lead the team to 12 victories in the 2017-18 campaign.
+Saginaw Valley earned a bid last year to the GLIAC Tournament for the third time in four years.

 Nichols came to SVSU after serving as the associate head coach at Detroit Country Day School, where he was on the staff for three seasons.

 While at Country Day, he helped lead the Yellowjackets to a pair of Class B District Championships.
 Nichols helped mold the games of three different players who have gone on to play at the NCAA Division I level.